littlehorse-enterprises/littlehorse/docs/STABILITY_STATUS.md

 The following API's are in the `BETA` state:
 * Propagation of an `ERROR` or `EXCEPTION` from a child `ThreadRun` to its parent `ThreadRun`.
+* The specific values of the `LHErrorType` enum, which correspond to the names of internal `ERROR`s of Littlehorse.

 The following features are `EXPERIMENTAL`:
 * Putting a `VariableValue` content into a `Failure` and passing that content as the reserved `INPUT` variable to the `FailureHandler` `ThreadRun`.